"Joint decision making through automated negotiation"

 Executive Officer and CTO of avatarin Inc.

-> AbstractTelepresence applications has been widely used by the community since the Pandemic to reduce the spread of COVID.
+AbstractTelepresence applications have been widely used by the community since the Pandemic to reduce the spread of COVID.
 This has reduced the unnecessary business travel, however there are still many applications that the remote presence is required at a specific location at a specific time.
-Moreover, visiting remote cities and countries for vacation, relaxation and exploration still have a very high demand.
+Moreover, visiting remote cities and countries for vacation, relaxation and exploration still has a very high demand.

 In this plenary talk, I will explain about the avatarin's "newme" robot and instantaneous travel experience that revitalize the travel industry around the globe, recent trends and technical challenges of telepresence robots deployment and state-of-the art AI & machine learning technologies that supports the new telepresence era.

 BioBorn in Sri Lanka in 1983, graduated from the University of Moratuwa, Faculty of Engineering, Department of Electronic and Communications in 2007.
 Completed the master's course at Keio University Graduate School of Media Design in 2010.
 In 2013, he received his PhD in Media Design on the doctoral program at the same graduate school.
 Researching virtual reality and humanoids from studying robotics, control systems, and embedded systems, In 2012, as a part of Ph.D research, he designed and developed "TELESAR V", a robot system that allows you to feel a robot as an extension of your own body through sight, hearing, and touch.
 In 2017, he was the CTO of Telexistence Inc. with the aim of commercializing the telexistence technology.
 Currently, avatarin is challenging new businesses with low-cost mass production design, secure real-time streaming dedicated to remote control and robot management core framework.